Why is Los Angeles protesting? 700 Marines set to be deployed on streets as curfew hits city

 LA Mayor Karen Bass placed a curfew into effect in a portion of downtown LA in response to looting and vandalism, with the Los Angeles Police Department stating that it made “mass arrests” after the restriction was imposed.

-Here, The Independent breaks down what you need to know as LA experiences its fifth day of upheaval.
+Here, The Independent breaks down what you need to know as LA experiences its fifth day of unrest.

 How did the protest start?